U.S. seeks to calm European outrage over alleged spying

 Snowden is now holed up at an international airport in Russia, from where he has applied for asylum in Ecuador.

 Russian President Vladimir Putin said Moscow would never hand Snowden over, but that if he wanted to stay in Russia he must "stop his work aimed at harming our American partners".
-(Additional reporting by Lesley Wroughton in Brunei, Adrian Croft in Brussels, Pierre-Henri Allain in Paris, Catherine Hornby in Rome, Alissa de Carbonel in Moscow, Noah Barkin in Berlin, Paul Eckert in Washington, Simon Gardner, and Simon Gardner in Mexico; Writing by Stuart Grudgings and Jeff Mason; Editing by Alistair Lyon and Andrew Heavens)
+(Additional reporting by Lesley Wroughton in Brunei, Adrian Croft in Brussels, Pierre-Henri Allain in Paris, Catherine Hornby in Rome, Alissa de Carbonel in Moscow and Noah Barkin in Berlin; Writing by Stuart Grudgings; Editing by Alistair Lyon and Andrew Heavens)